 III.
 Creating personalized treatment plans based on data: this approach ensures that I can significantly improve my patient outcomes.

 AI knows more than we do.
+As Dr. Umer Khan said:

 For instance, we developed an AI-powered application for Sensae that precisely analyzes the user’s current condition and provides recommendations for further actions.